dennis-io/ptLock/README.md

-Absolutely, let's name the README accordingly and provide more detailed instructions for the ptLock project.

----

 # 💪💻 ptLock: Python Turbo Lock Password Generator 🎉🔒

 Welcome to ptLock!
 This robust Python tool generates secure, complex passwords for all your needs.
 Customize your passwords' length and composition, and even specify characters to exclude!